-Astronomers have identified the meteor that exploded over Russia earlier this month and say we are under threat from 80 million just like it.
+Astronomers have identified the meteor that exploded over Chelyabinsk, Russia, earlier this month and say we are under threat from 80 million just like it.

-The 10,000-ton asteroid, which created a nuclear-style blast above the city of Chelyabinsk, injured 1,000 people with its powerful shockwave that shattered windows and destroyed buildings.
+The 10,000-ton asteroid, which created a nuclear-style blast above the city, injured 1,000 people with its powerful shockwave that shattered windows and destroyed buildings.

 The spectacular event was captured by countless security cameras and webcams on cars and buildings in the area.
 NASA has estimated the asteroid was about 17 meters (55ft) wide.
 The asteroid struck on the same day that 2012 DA14 skimmed past us, but that appears to be just an astonishing coincidence.